asjadnaqvi/DiD/docs/code/06_code.md

 This section aims to cover the papers with some discussion of the theory but mostly a deep dive into the Stata code.

-{: .fs-6 .fw-300 }

-before we start, I would like to add a glossary, since variable names, and definitions, vary across the papers and it quickly becomes intractable to follow what is going on across the different papers:
+Before we start, I would like to add a glossary, since variable names, and definitions, vary across the papers and it quickly becomes intractable to follow what is going on across the different papers:

 | Symbol | Meaning |
 | $$ i $$ | panel id |